fandora-network/docs/docs/hermez/zkEVM-Architectural-Overview.md

 ### Consensus Algorithm: Proof of Efficiency

-Our earlier version, Polygon Hermez 1.0, is based on the Proof of Donation(PoD) consensus mechanism.
+Our earlier version, fandora Hermez 1.0, is based on the Proof of Donation(PoD) consensus mechanism.
 This model decides who would be the next batch creator.
 PoD is a decentralised auction that is conducted automatically and the participants (coordinators) bid a number of tokens so that they have the chance to create the next batch.

 However, for the implementation of the current 2.0, PoD needed to be replaced with a much simpler Proof of Efficiency (PoE) model.
 Let us see why PoE is preferable to PoD.